khteh/PythonRestAPI/README.md

 $ pipenv run alembic upgrade head
 ```

-- There will be 3 tables, "users", "books", and "authors" created in the MySQL database "library" after the `upgrade`.
+- There will be 3 tables, "users", "books", and "authors" created in the PostgreSQL database "library" after the `upgrade`.

 # Test using PyTest: